-In Georgia, a business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+A business operating under a fictitious business name will need to register for a Trade Name in Georgia.
+Learn more about what a Trade Name is, who needs one and how to register.

-What is a DBA?
+What is a Trade Name?

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
-This name is often referred to as a Trade Name in Georgia.
+A Trade Name, also known as “Doing Business As,” DBA, Assumed Name, or Fictitious Name, is a name used by a business that is different from the business’s legal name.

-The requirements and need to register for a Trade Name vary, depending on the type of business entity.
+The requirements and need to register for a Trade Name vary depending on the type of business entity.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.